Economic theory, methodology, and secure foundations

 The fundamental basis, the population, constitutes the maximum value of physical labour, and it would have to be performed if there were no division of labour.
 A division of labour is possible only by dint of organizational labour and organizational value, which at the same time can come into existence only where it is carried by physical labour and physical value.
 This dialectical relationship is dynamic and can thus be understood completely only as a process.
 In business economics, a distinction in elementary factors is often made between dispositive labour (planning / managerial positions) and executive labour (workmen), but it remains unclear in details because this distinction does not match the overall dynamics of human action for ensuring existence.
 The distinction we propose between physical labour and organizational labour corresponds to the same intention, but is conceptually completely appropriate, because it is rooted in the distinction between the movement of matter and the movement of thought for moving matter, and therefore reaches in a precise way into all of one’s own actions, including the mental realm.
 Action in practice always is composed of both aspects, but any thorough understanding requires the conceptual differentiation.
 Even the most esoteric writer must still move some matter, even if it is just a pencil, and even the simplest chopping work is successful only with some intelligence.
 This distinction between physical labour and organizational labour introduces no empirical concepts, but purely analytical terms, a polar pair of concepts as the purely logical necessity for a precise understanding of human labour in its complete spectrum.
 Both together are necessary for the understanding of the phenomena.
 In Schaerer (2014) these bearings are made more explicit.

-In the analytical and theoretical sense, another distinction is relevant too, namely between the population and the needed natural basis.
-Now a quotient can be determined: the natural basis divided by the population, the per capita basis.
-It is the average amount of resources (primary product) that is attributable to one single person.
-This real value is necessary for supporting on average one person; thereby the value is determined that the product of the indemnified person will have, because this quantity is actually necessary for indemnifying her.
-This can be called the 'unit of account' and used as such, because it is generally the dimension that allows counting off the money saved in values of physical labour by values of organizational labour.
+In the theoretical analytical sense, another distinction is relevant too, namely between the population and the necessary natural basis.
+Then a quotient can be determined: the natural basis divided by the population, the per capita basis.
+It is the average amount of resources (primary product) attributable to a single person.
+This real value is necessary for supporting on average one person.
+It determines the specific value of the product of a specific person because that quantity of resources is actually necessary for indemnifying the person per time unit.
+It varies with the degree of division of labour and thus productivity.
+This quotient can be called the 'unit of account' and used as such since it is generally the dimension that allows counting off the values saved in physical labour by applying values of organizational labour.

 This does not mean rehashing Marxism or Physiocracy.
 The Physiocrats believed that nature itself is the supplier of value, while we interpret – against labour theory of value (reduction to working time and physiological consumption) and with modernity – human labour as the agency that imparts economic value.
 That does not preclude, in a discussion of change, labour and performance, resorting to categories that allow the processes of nature itself to be included (in fact completely consistently, without the theoretical gaps of today's mainstream science).
 In economic theory, this goal has also been pursued, but naively copying from a physics that can only describe inanimate objects and must remain, as a logical consequence, captivated in its 'either-or' descriptions at the quantum level.
 The structuration in theory that follows from the intrinsic law of the economic process merely means that the Physiocrats – in spite of their dubious classification of nature – had a certain sense of the real dependency of the economic process that is still present in Adam Smith and gradually disappears, starting with David Ricardo, and is entirely forgotten in neo-classicism and neo-liberalism and their side branches.
 These in turn share a feature with Marxist economic theory that we deem naive and misleading: both nurture the belief – or at least do not prevent it by theoretical clarity – that the crucial economic basis for society is control over the means of production by means of power, through political class struggle, or monetary capital, or by manipulation of the legislation, etc. This belief seduces power-hungry people, and hence opens the door to abuse.
 The belief also manifests some blindness to the production dimension in the mental realm.
 If the conceptual capacity is understood in it’s full potential of originality and scope, any desire for social leveling and egalitarianism through seemingly general needs or an allocation of rations eliminates itself.
 In contrast to such schematizations, choosing the intrinsic law of the economic process as a basis for thinking allows all forms of social division of labour to be derived and sub-differentiated, in appreciation of the creativity at all levels.